 A permanent academic record is maintained by the Registrar's Office for each student who registers at Wittenberg.
 Wittenberg student records are administered in accordance with the Family Privacy Act of 1974.

-An official transcript of the academic record is available only upon the signed, written request of the student.
-A telephone request cannot be accepted.
-The request must be accompanied by a payment of \$6 per copy.
-Only official copies can be furnished.
-Normally, a transcript request is filled within three to five working days after receipt, though a longer time may be required at the end of each semester.
+For information on obtaining an official transcript of the academic record Contact the Registrar's office.
+Normally, a transcript request is filled within three to five working days after receipt.
 An official transcript can be released only if the student's account is clear of outstanding balances and university holds.